wwweaponizer/SmoothArray/README.md

 append an item while answering requests and always in less than, say, 10 milliseconds (ms) per request.

-AmoritzedArray would do fine until the array filled up to about 100,000 items.
+AmortizedArray would do fine until the array filled up to about 100,000 items.
 Then it would start failing requests every time the array grew.

-SmoothArray would be nearly as fast as AmoritzedArray, but it would never cause requests to fail due to growing the array.
+SmoothArray would be nearly as fast as AmortizedArray, but it would never cause requests to fail due to growing the array.
 So smoooooth.